Feature Design

 Having ownership in my decisions

 Often, I found myself working from ambiguity, simply due to the nature of our fast-paced work.
-This taught me how to be confident in my decisions, leaning on my skills and experience as work through the process to complete the task I was given.
+This taught me how to be confident in my decisions, leaning on my skills and experience as I worked through the each step of the design process.
+Being vocal in my perspective built trust with my team and allowed for open conversation to best address the problem.

 Often, I found myself working from ambiguity, simply due to the nature of our fast-paced work.
-This taught me how to be confident in my decisions, leaning on my skills and experience as work through the process to complete the task I was given.
+This taught me how to be confident in my decisions, leaning on my skills and experience as I worked through the each step of the design process.
+Being vocal in my perspective built trust with my team and allowed for open conversation to best address the problem.